urban/j5-remote-light/README.md

 # J5 Remote Light

-> A project showing how to use johnny-five and socket.io to controll turning on and off an LED from a webpage.
+> A project showing how to use johnny-five and socket.io to control turning on and off an LED from a webpage.

 ## Run Example